Kinar-Usha/OSdev/README.md

  - `docker rmi myos-buildenv -f`

 ## Mistakes I made
- - I am using a Windows 10 Home so Docker for desktop(hyper-v) doesnt work so use the docker for desktop with instegrated with wsl
- VS code has a remote -wsl feature.
+ - I am using a Windows 10 Home so Docker for desktop(hyper-v) doesnt work so use the docker for desktop- integrated with wsl VS code has a remote -wsl feature.

  - While in the build env, I ran `make build-x86_64`, I got `No rule to make target 'build-x86_64`,